-Trending State Issues: Out-of-Network/Surprise Billing
+Trending State Issues: Out-of-network/Surprise Billing

 With the narrowing of provider networks, patients are increasingly receiving out-of-network bills for services provided at in-network facilities.
 Despite the adoption of model legislation by the National Conference of Insurance Legislators in 2017, only a handful of states have introduced similar language.
 Because OMSs provide services at hospitals, they will likely be disproportionately affected by these bills compared to the rest of the dental community.
-Proposals have been introduced that require out-of-network providers to be reimbursed at a specified percentage of the usual and customary rate for the geographic area, require providers to accept assignment of benefits, prohibit balance billing or require specified patient notification before a provider can balance bill a patient.
+Proposals have been introduced that require out-of-network providers to be reimbursed at a specified percentage of the usual and customary rate for the geographic area, require providers to accept assignment of benefits, prohibit balance billing, mandate arbitration or require specified patient notification before a provider can balance bill a patient.

 - Comment Letters